snowykr/snx-simulator/README.md

-# SN-X Simulator
+# SN/X Simulator

 ## Overview

-SN-X Simulator is a Python toolchain (assembler, static analyzer, and simulator) for the **SN/X architecture**, a 16-bit educational RISC processor designed by **Naohiko Shimizu**.
+SN/X Simulator is a Python toolchain (assembler, static analyzer, and simulator) for the **SN/X architecture**, a 16-bit educational RISC processor designed by **Naohiko Shimizu**.

 This document includes a concise technical summary of the SN/X architecture and this Python implementation.